jatuhurrra/LLM-for-Intent-Classification/README.md

 **Category 2:**
 On top of that, we have provided more specific data files corresponding to `four languages`; English (En), Japanese (Jp), Swahili (Sw), Urdu (Ur), and `six intent classes` such as `IntentRecognitionData_En_Intent_Sports.csv`

-Feel free to use whichever data files you are interested in.
+Feel free to use whichever data files you are interested in, from the `./data/` folder.
 ## :dizzy: The Data format
 We have provided the data in tabular format with two columns.
 Column 1 contains the **Sentence** while column 2 contains the **Intent_label**.